Why Hire a Technically Advanced Inspector?

 We inspect the exterior of the house as well as the grounds around it as they effect the condition of the house and the safety of the occupant.
 We then inspect the condition of the interior of the houses, especially its structure and inspect and operate the house’s systems such as the HVAC, plumbing, electrical, and insulation/ventilation.

 We use a digital camera to help illustrate and explain what we find during the inspection.
 Using specialized software, we can then create a narrative report that organizes our notes into clear categories like interior, exterior, electrical, plumbing, etc. We can also quickly organize the data into easy to understand priorities like monitor, improve, repair, major repair and safety concerns.
-This allows us to prepare a comprehensive report in less than 24 hours, on average.
+This allows us to prepare a comprehensive report in 24-48 hours, on average.

 The report is done.
 Now how are we going to leverage our investment in technology to improve the delivery process?
 We have forsaken the old handwritten report and the print-and-snail mail route for a much more efficient electronic delivery system.
 Now, instead of waiting for the daily mail or trying to decipher a handwritten report, you can simply log into your e-mail and retrieve your report.
 All of this means a faster, more efficient, and more professional inspection that saves you valuable time.